 Senior Editor, DETAILS

-Danielle McNally is a senior editor at DETAILS. overseeing the magazine's health, fitness, and nutrition coverage in The Body section.
+Danielle McNally is a senior editor at DETAILS overseeing the magazine's health, fitness, and nutrition coverage in The Body section.
 She occasionally edits pieces in the feature well and contributes to packages across the range of topics the magazine covers.
 Prior to joining DETAILS, Danielle was the associate fitness editor at SHAPE, where she wrote the Get Fit News section, as well as the glossy's travel and pop culture coverage.
 She started as an editorial assistant at Food Network Magazine, where she was proud to be part of the magazine's highly successful launch before being promoted to assistant editor.
 Danielle got that first job thanks in large part to her ASME internship with Food & Wine, which taught her the ins and outs of a major national magazine.
 She has degrees in journalism and political science from the University of Miami.
 While there she spent her time creating and editing the school's first student magazine called, appropriately, Distraction.

-Assistant Editor, O, The Oprah Magazine
+Associate Editor, O, The Oprah Magazine

 Director, American Society of Magazine Editors